torpschezov/startUpPage/README.md

 # 🪴 Overview

 A minimalistic and customisable startpage featuring the [**Catppuccin palettes**](https://catppuccin.com/palette).
 Designed for both aesthetics and functionality, with seamless hosting on GitHub Pages.
-This startpage is based on [`dawn`](https://github.com/b-coimbra/dawn), which offers additional functionality.
-I have refined the page to match my [`dotfiles`](https://github.com/pivoshenko/dotfiles); feel free to explore them as well.
+This is a fork of [Catppuccin Startpage](https://github.com/pivoshenko/catppuccin-startpage) startpage, which is based on [`dawn`](https://github.com/b-coimbra/dawn), which offers additional functionality.
+I have refined Pivoshenko's page to match my [`dotfiles`](https://github.com/aevstiel/amethyst); feel free to explore them as well.

 ## 🧠 Main Principles